sharmainec/tp/docs/UserGuide.md

 * `LANGUAGE_TYPE` is not case-sensitive (e.g. "Chinese" matches "CHINESE").
 * `INDEX_LIST` is a list of space separated indices, that refer to the indices shown in the current displayed list.
-*  The indices **must be positive integers**
+*  The indices **must be positive integers** 1, 2, 3, …

 Examples:
 * `filter l/Chinese` returns all flashcards of `Chinese` language type like `e/Good Morning f/早安`.
-* `filter l/German` returns all flashcards of `German` language type like `e/Good Morning f/Guten Morgen`<br>
+* `filter l/German` returns all flashcards of `German` language type like `e/Good Morning f/Guten Morgen`.
-* `filter i/1 2 3` returns flashcards in the current displayed list indexed at 1, 2 and 3
+* `filter i/1 2 3` returns flashcards in the current displayed list indexed at 1, 2 and 3.
-* `filter i/1 3 6 l/Tamil` returns all flashcards in the current displayed list indexed at 1, 3 and 6 that are also of `Tamil` language type
+* `filter i/1 3 6 l/Tamil` returns all flashcards in the current displayed list indexed at 1, 3 and 6 that are also
+  of `Tamil` language type.

 ### Deleting a flashcard : `delete`